 What's included

-The scope is adapted to each project, based on content type, volume, and communication needs
+The scope is adapted to each project, based on content type, volume, and communication needs.

 Core deliverables

-• Spanish medical translation (English → Spanish)
+Spanish medical translation (English > Spanish, U.S. audience)

-• Content adapted using plain language principles
+Adaptation using plain language principles (6th–8th grade reading level)

-• Terminology consistency across materials
+Terminology consistency across materials

-• Alignment with healthcare and regulatory contexts
+Alignment with healthcare and regulatory requirements

 Quality & collaboration

-• Creation and maintenance of glossaries and style preferences
+Creation and maintenance of glossaries and style preferences

-• Review by a second qualified linguist (ISO-aligned process)
+Review by a second qualified linguist (ISO-aligned process)

-• Optional ATA certification of translations, when required
+Optional ATA certification of translations, when required

-• Support during review cycles and follow-up questions
+Support during review cycles and follow-up questions

-• Integration with existing tools, workflows, and timelines
+Integration with existing tools, workflows, and timelines

 How the service works